ravisojitra/rn-country-picker-minimal/README.md

-# rn-country-picker-minimal
+# rn-country-picker
-A minimal library for country picker
+A Simple country picker for react native applications